Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 See the [NServiceBus.Encryption.MessageProperty upgrade guide](/nservicebus/upgrades/externalize-encryption.md) for more details.

-## Json serialization
+## JSON serialization

-The [Json serializer](/nservicebus/serialization/json.md) has been removed from the NServiceBus package.
-Use the external Json serializer available as a separate NuGet package, `NServiceBus.Newtonsoft.Json`.
+The [JSON serializer](/nservicebus/serialization/json.md) has been removed from the NServiceBus package.
+Use the external JSON serializer available as a separate NuGet package, `NServiceBus.Newtonsoft.Json`.

-See the [Json.NET Serializer](/nservicebus/serialization/newtonsoft.md) for more details and its [compatibility](/nservicebus/serialization/newtonsoft.md#compatibility-with-the-core-json-serializer) with the previously available Json serializer.
+See the [Json.NET Serializer](/nservicebus/serialization/newtonsoft.md) for more details, including its [compatibility](/nservicebus/serialization/newtonsoft.md#compatibility-with-the-core-json-serializer) with the previously available JSON serializer.

 ## Custom Correlation ID